The NFL Rules for a Drop Kick

 If a kicker drops the football to the ground and kicks it immediately after it lands, he has completed a drop kick.
-In professional football's early history, the more rounded ball made drop kicks more predictable, and they were commonly used to score field goals and extra points.
+If the ball drops more than once it is considered a fumble.
+In American Football's early history, the more rounded ball made drop kicks more predictable, and they were commonly used to score field goals and extra points.
 With the football's redesign, its pointier ends meant its bounce became dangerously unpredictable, relegating the drop kick to obscurity.
 However, it remains a legal kick in the NFL's official rules and can be used for field goals, extra points and fair-catch kicks.

 Field Goals and Extra Points

-An NFL kicker can use either a drop kick or a placekick to kick the ball through the uprights of the opponent's goal for field goals from behind the line of scrimmage, or to score an extra point following a touchdown.
+An NFL kicker can use either a drop kick or a place kick to kick the ball through the uprights of the opponent's goal for field goals from behind the line of scrimmage, or to score an extra point following a touchdown.
 In 2006, New England Patriots quarterback Doug Flutie converted a drop kick for an extra point after a fourth-quarter touchdown against the Miami Dolphins.
-The drop kick was the 43-year-old Flutie's last play in the NFL, and the first successful drop kick in the NFL since the 1941 championship.
+Flutie’s drop kick was the 43-year-old’s last play in the NFL, and the first successful drop kick in a NFL game since the Chicago Bears Earl Clark did it in the 1941 championship during the pre Super Bowl era.

 Fair-Catch Kicks